Office of Energy and Environment Faculty/Staff News

 Discovery Theme News

-Research, Short and Sweet: Sustaining Energy and the Environment
+Research, Short and Sweet: Sustaining Energy and the Environment, June 13

 Ohio State will host the U.S. Business Council for Sustainable Development (USBCSD) annual summer conference July 18-19.
-This conference is organized in partnership with Ohio State’s Sustainable and Resilient Economy program, with a focus on scaling up the “circular economy.”
-The council has developed an award-winning cloud-based platform, Materials Marketplace, which facilitates conversion of waste streams into valuable resources through collaborative networks.
-The theme of the conference is "Expanding the Circle," and participants will explore cutting-edge topics such as Smart and Resilient Cities, Human and Natural Systems in a Circular Economy, Cyclical and Resilient Supply Networks, and Digital Platforms for Co-Creation of Value.
+Organized in partnership with the Sustainable and Resilient Economy program, the “Expanding the Circle,” conference will focus on scaling up the “circular economy.”
+The council developed an award-winning, cloud-based platform, Materials Marketplace, which facilitates conversion of waste streams into valuable resources through collaborative networks.
+Participants will explore cutting-edge topics such as Smart and Resilient Cities, Human and Natural Systems in a Circular Economy, Cyclical and Resilient Supply Networks, and Digital Platforms for Co-Creation of Value.

 Ohio State’s energy experts are in the news.
 The following articles have been published by media recently.
 Read more news coverage of the university’s energy, environment and sustainability activities on our website.